OpenEvalProject/evals/manuscripts/elife-10627/v1/manuscript.md

 ## Abstract

-More than 1500 fossils from the Rising Star cave system in South Africa have been assigned to a new human species, Homo naledi , which displays a unique combination of primitive and derived traits throughout the skeleton.
+More than 1500 fossils from the Rising Star cave system in South Africa have been assigned to a new human species, Homo naledi, which displays a unique combination of primitive and derived traits throughout the skeleton.